 Unless you’re really into Little House on the Prairie, chances are you’d prefer not to manually lift buckets of water out of a deep well several times a day.
 So be sure to give your modern-day alternative, the water well pump, some occasional maintenance—lest you should experience a ‘Wilder’ existence in the near future.

 Leave It to the Professionals

 This is one of those cases where any physical maintenance of your system is best left to those with the right training and equipment.
 Many well-meaning homeowners have tried to fix an ‘easy’ water well pump problem, only to make it worse and more expensive to fix.
 You also run the risk of introducing bacteria to your primary water source just by removing the lid—plus there’s the possibility of electrocution when working with submersible pumps.
 Save yourself a lot of headaches.
 Call a professional.

 Schedule a maintenance check-up for your water well pump once per year with a National Ground Water Association (NGWA) licensed or certified well driller or pump installer.
 It should include the following:

-If there is anything that you don’t understand, ask your contractor to explain it in a way that you will.
+If there is anything you don’t understand, ask your contractor to clarify.
 It’s important for you to know what’s going on with your unit—this is your water supply, after all.

 You should also schedule a bacterial test any time there is a change in the taste, odor or appearance of your water, or anytime a water supply system is serviced.